threefoldtech/info_grid/src/dashboard/portal/dashboard_portal_ui_farming.md

 Click `ADD IP`, specify the addresses, the gateway and click `CREATE`.
 You can add them one by one or using range of IPs.

+__Some notes about adding a new IPs__:

+- Make sure to not add a new IP range that includes an already existing ip address, this will cause an error.
+- Make sure that the IP address is correct, and the gateway address as well.
+- Make sure to not add a new IP range that includes the same gateway address.

 ![ ](../img/dashboard_portal_ip_add.png ':size=600')
 ![ ](../img/dashboard_portal_ip_add_detail.png ':size=300')
 ![ ](../img/dashboard_portal_ip_add_detail_range.png ':size=300')